LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 application development redefining a method is a common occurrence while source code is frequently modified.
-In this case, definitions can be placed in non-init files (i.e., a regular file) and included in the \_init files using `lassoapp_include`.
+In this case, definitions can be placed in non-init files (i.e., a regular file) and included in the \_init files using `lassoApp_include`.
 This allows the definition be loaded at startup while also letting the developer execute the file "manually" as it is updated during development.